College Admissions Strength

 Where to Focus

-Important: This tool provides a statistical estimate based on published admissions research and general patterns.
+This calculator is for educational and informational purposes only.
+Results are statistical estimates based on published admissions research and general patterns, not predictions.
 College admissions involves human judgment, institutional priorities, and factors that no model can capture.
-Use this as one input among many -- not as a prediction.
+Always consult a qualified college counselor for decisions involving school selection and applications.